 Fruit is round and a bit flattened with a silver-white rind.
 The flesh is a pleasant green.
-This 1 1/2 lb melon is exceptionally sweet with a sugar content measured as high as 17%.
+This 1 1/2 pound melon is exceptionally sweet with a sugar content measured as high as 17%.
 It can be harvested about a month from the setting of fruit.
 Resistant to Fusarium Wilt.
-20 seeds

-Harvest- Look for the following signs as it does take some practice on telling when they are ready to harvest.
-The skin tone changes and netting becomes heavy, the ends soften, they will slip from the vines or a gentle tug will pull it away from the vine, a crack develops around the stem, the closet tendril to the stem dries, and the aroma increases when ripening.
+Harvest: Look for the following signs as it does take some practice on telling when they are ready to harvest.
+The skin tone changes and netting becomes heavy, the ends soften, they will slip from the vines or a gentle tug will pull it away from the vine, a crack develops around the stem, the closest tendril to the stem dries, and the aroma increases when ripe.